naacl-org/naacl-2021-website/_pages/participants.md

 You can find various local attractions [here](https://www.hyatt.com/en-US/hotel/minnesota/hyatt-regency-minneapolis/msprm/area-attractions) to occupy your free time.

+## Transportation

+There is light rail service from both airport terminals to within a few blocks of the conference hotel, for $2 each way.
+Tickets are purchased from vending machines at the stations, and trains run every 10 minutes from 6am-7:30pm, and then 3-4 times an hour 7:30pm to midnight.

+Specifically, you want the BLUE line Northbound toward downtown (the other direction will take you to the Mall of America).
+Take it to the Nicollet Mall Station stop (30min ride), which is at 5th & Nicollet.
+From there, you can walk the half mile along Nicollet to the hotel (12th & Nicollet), or take any of the 10,11,17 or 18 bus lines (the 10 and 18 are free along this route).

 ## Accommodation

 We have secured accommodation for participants at NAACL-HLT 2019 discounted rates at the Hyatt Regency Minneapolis which is also the conference venue.
 You can learn more about the hotel [here](https://www.hyatt.com/en-US/hotel/minnesota/hyatt-regency-minneapolis/msprm).